Chromodyne/c-prog-modern-approach/ch22/Exercises/readme.md

 Indicate which mode string is most likely to be passed to `fopen` in each of the following situations:

 ```
-(a) A database management system opens a file containing records to be updated
+(a) A database management system opens a file containing records to be updated.
-(b) A mail program opens a file of saved messages so that it can add additional messages to the end
+(b) A mail program opens a file of saved messages so that it can add additional messages to the end.
-(c) A graphics program opens a file containing a picture to be displayed on the screen
+(c) A graphics program opens a file containing a picture to be displayed on the screen.
-(d) An operating system command interpreter opens a "shell script" (or "batch file") containing commands to be executed
+(d) An operating system command interpreter opens a "shell script" (or "batch file") containing commands to be executed.
 ```

 ### **Answer**  ###